Thecrafterja/HostnameToIP/README.md

 ## What does it do?
 This program converts a hostname like 'thecrafterja.github.io' into the correct ip address, like '136.153.12.12'(only example)

+For example, this can be used, if you know, that your raspberrypi has the hostname 'raspi', but you don't know, which ip it has.

 ## How to use
 Download the newest release.
 You will also need a jdk or jre.
 Minimum is jdk-16.<br>